Particle-hole Symmetric Slave Boson Method for the Mixed Valence Problem: Discussion

-Both representations successfully capture the lower and upper Hubard bands and central Kondo resonance features in the SIAM.
-We now demonstrate that when the large-$N$ expansion is abandoned (taking $N = 2$) in the $s$-boson approach and enforcing $\vert s \vert ^2 = 1$, the $s$-boson and slave rotor approaches share a common action, thus unifying the two approaches.
-This constraint can be implemented by including an additional term $\frac{U (h - 1)}{4} \left(\bar s s - 1\right)$ in the action \eqref{eq:Csummary}, \begin{widetext}
+Both representations successfully capture the lower and upper Hubbard bands and central Kondo resonance features in the SIAM.
+Taking a cue from these comparisons, we now demonstrate that when a constant magnitude constraint is enforced, the $s$-boson and slave rotor approaches share a common action.
+Suppose we are willing to forgo a controlled large $N$ expansion, implementing the constraint $s\dg s = s_0^2 $, by including an additional term $\frac{U (h - 1)}{4} \left(\bar s s - s_0^2\right)$ in the Lagrangian \eqref{eq:Csummary}, then taking account of the normalization of $s$ to reproduce an Anderson model with hybridization $V$, we must write \begin{widetext}